-Dapsone is a sulphone antibiotic medication available for many years to treat leprosy.
-In New Zealand, 100mg and 25mg tablets are available.
+Dapsone is a sulphone antibiotic available for many years to treat leprosy.
+In New Zealand, 100 mg and 25 mg tablets are available.

-Dapsone is also used for treating various skin conditions including:
+Dapsone is used to treat various skin conditions including:

 - Dermatitis herpetiformis

 Contraindications to dapsone

 Dapsone should not be taken by anyone that is allergic to dapsone.
 Some patients with sensitivity to other sulphone antibiotics can tolerate dapsone.

 The dose of dapsone may need to be lower than normal in people with significant heart or lung disease.
 This is due to the drug's effect on the oxygen-carrying capacity of blood cells.